 No matter the terminology, the process involves turning a three-dimensional Computer Aided Design (CAD) drawing into a solid object through the rapid, repeated solidification of liquid resin.

-To create an SLA rapid prototype, a 3D CAD file is digitally “sliced” into horizontal cross-sections between 0.002″ and 0.006″ thick.
-These “slices” are entered into one of ProtoCAM’s advanced stereolithography rapid prototyping machines where an ultraviolet laser traces the first layer of the part on a metal plate submerged just below the surface of a vat of photo-sensitive polymer.
+To create an SLA prototype, a 3D CAD file is digitally “sliced” into horizontal cross-sections between 0.002″ and 0.006″ thick.
+These “slices” are entered into one of ProtoCAM’s advanced stereolithography prototyping machines where an ultraviolet laser traces the first layer of the part on a metal plate submerged just below the surface of a vat of photo-sensitive polymer.
 Wherever the laser touches the liquid, it solidifies.
 Once the layer is traced, the plate sinks the thickness of a layer below the level of the liquid.
 The next layer is then built upon the previous layer.
 In this manner, the entire part is built from the bottom up.

 SLA vs. SLS